a community textiles space........

 I’m usually tired and worn out from work when I arrive, but textile night never fails to be life-giving.
 I always leave refreshed and thankful I came.
 Karen, Daily Thread participant.

-THERE are Two weekly SESSIONs and a regular monthly saturday session WHEN YOU CAN ENJOY DAILY THREAD
+THERE are three weekly SESSIONs and a regular monthly saturday session WHEN YOU CAN ENJOY DAILY THREAD

-Your first session free!
-ALL Sessions £4 or £3 for concessions & those who live in b12.
+EXCEPT FOR led workshops Your first session IS free!
+Sessions £4 or £3 for concessions & those who live in b12.
 Pay up front for One month of your preferred session: £14/£11

 Tuesdays 10am-1pm & 1PM-4PM.
 Come along and use the space, including large cutting table, sewing machines, knitting needles, crochet hooks, etc.